Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 Table of contents

-Tools I Used To Remove Glue from Concrete
+How To Remove Glue From Concrete Floors

 Flooring Chisel